antonioribeiro/tddd/readme.md

 ## License

-SDK is licensed under the BSD 3-Clause License - see the `LICENSE` file for details
+Laravel Ci is licensed under the BSD 3-Clause License - see the `LICENSE` file for details

 ## Contributing

-Pull requests and issues are more than welcome.
+Pull requests and issues are welcome.